frame-lang/frame-docs/intermediate_frame/interface.rst

 the name must not start with a number.
 Ultimately this name must also be valid in the target language as a method identifier.

 Interface Parameter List
 ---------------------

-The parameter list for interface methods follows the same rules as :ref:`<functions and actions>`.
+The parameter list for interface methods follows the same rules as :ref:`functions and actions<functions-and-actions>`.
 Although any combination of typed or untyped parameters is permitted, the target language must support the generated syntax.
 It is a syntax error to have an empty parameter list.